What is LSSC Academic Course Testing?

 • Students must schedule an appointment with Testing Services within the testing window allowed by their instructor.

-• Students must also inform their professor of the date of their appointment.
+• Students must inform their professor of the date of their appointment.

 • If instructors have not submitted a Test Request Form, the test is unopened, and there is no password available for the exam, the student must reschedule and contact their instructor.